 The president clearly enjoys needling the nation’s most populous state.

-Now, as he hits the campaign trail, it’s become an even more frequent theme.
 For the president, the political risk of taking potshots at a state he lost by a 2-to-1 margin in 2016 is minimal.
 And anti-California sentiment might be an effective way to rally his base.
 But does he have a point?

 Keep tabs on the latest California policy and politics news